 There's a few key elements to make this pasta and crab recipe a success!
 Starting with making a homemade chimichurri that's full of garlic, lemon, and herbs.
 With an added little kick for extra dimension.

-And of course, why we’re all here – fresh crab meat to top and make a beautiful presentation.
-I hope you add this to your crab recipes list!
+And of course, why we're all here - fresh succulent crab meat to top and make a beautiful presentation.
+It's a 20 minute dish that will wow your family and guests!

 Why You'll Love This Crab Meat Pasta